santhoshkammari/genai-ocean/mathematical_approach_AI/innovation_scratchpad.md

-I understand you want to create innovative, high-level solutions for transformers and multi-hop question answering, similar to the novel approach taken in the TSP system.
+Innovative, high-level solutions for transformers and multi-hop question answering, similar to the novel approach taken in the TSP system.
 Here are some ideas to push the boundaries in this area:

 1. Quantum-inspired attention mechanisms:
    Develop a new attention mechanism inspired by quantum superposition.
 Instead of traditional softmax attention, create a system where attention weights exist in multiple states simultaneously until "observed" by the next layer.